-- > Glenelg Oval redevelopment stage 3 and 4 (Year 1 of 3) - > Parkinson Reserve concept design - > Reserve improvements program for north east Brighton.
+- > Glenelg Oval redevelopment stage 3 and 4 (Year 1 of 3) (grant funding secured) - > Reserve improvements program for north east Brighton - > Maintaining our open spaces, playgrounds and community buildings.

 Community Wellbeing - \$0.6 million

 In addition to the services delivered by Alwyndor's Support at home team, our organisation provides activities that promote wellbeing and resilience and enable people to remain at home with an enhanced quality of life, including social support and a kerb to kerb community transport service.